-This Schwinn Fastback is the ideal choice for folks who are both beginners and budgeters and especially for folks who love the brand and understand that the AL Claris is no wimp.
+This Schwinn Fastback is the ideal choice for beginners and budgeters, especially for folks who love the brand and understand that the AL Claris is no wimp.
 Climb onboard the Schwinn race saddle and hit the road.
-This cycle is crafted of lightweight aluminum, features a Shimano drivetrain and 16 speed Shimano Claris shifters.
+This cycle is crafted of lightweight aluminum and features a Shimano drivetrain and 16-speed Shimano Claris shifters.

-Choose from 6 sizes (XS, S, M, M/L, L, XL) so your ride is tailored to your physique.
-Features include 700c road-tuned geometry, internal cable routing, 10mm x 135mm dropout, replaceable hanger and 1 1/8-inch headtube.
+Choose from 6 sizes (XS, S, M, M/L, L, XL) to tailor your ride to your physique.
+Features include 700c road-tuned geometry, internal cable routing, 10mm x 135mm dropout, replaceable hanger, and 1 1/8-inch headtube.
 In concert, components deliver on performance.
 Front and rear Shimano Claris derailleurs are included in this package.

-Alex X2200 aluminum double-wall rims plus wire bead, 700c x 25c Schwinn road tires are responsive, and when the Promax RC469 aluminum caliper brakes are applied at any speed, riders feel confident atop an aluminum seat post hosting a saddle that features steel rails.
+Alex X2200 aluminum double-wall rims, wire bead, and 700c x 25c Schwinn road tires are responsive.
+When the Promax RC469 aluminum caliper brakes are applied at any speed, riders feel confident atop an aluminum seat hosting a saddle with steel rails.
 Schwinn road grips with gel cork tape wraps make this affordable ride a product you can count on for longevity, performance, and fun.

 - Choose a size that suits your height: XS, S, M, L, XL